 At first glance, this mixtape was some pure Los Angeles material.
 A few local rappers featured on it, like YG, Problem, and Joe Moses, and it was produced by the D.R.U.G.S. crew, later known through its association with Ty Dolla $ign.
-But its main player rapped with an accent and a style originated from the Dirty South.
-Iggy Azalea, though, was neither from California, nor from Georgia.
-She was even not an African-American, but a white, blonde and Australian lady.
+However, its main player rapped with an accent and a style originated from the Dirty South.
+Iggy Azalea, as a matter of fact, was neither from California, nor from Georgia.
+She was even not an African-American, but a white and blonde young lady from Australia.
 Fascinated by US rap music since she fell in love with 2Pac, Amethyst Kelly had flown before the age of 16 to the country of her idols.
 She had lived in Miami, Houston, and Atlanta, before relocating to the West Coast, per her label's recommendation.

-Only a few tracks displayed another face of Iggy Azalea, the emotional and romantic one: On "You", a track built on a sample from the Dave Matthews Band, she expected her Prince Charming – this one, soon, would be A$AP Rocky.
-On "Backseat", she languishingly thought about her next sexual intercourse; and "The Last Song", her most fragile track, was about her expectations toward her lover.
+A few tracks only exposed Iggy Azalea's other face, the romantic one: On "You", with a sample from the Dave Matthews Band, she expected her Prince Charming – this one, soon, would be A$AP Rocky.
+On "Backseat", she languishingly thought about her next sexual intercourse; and "The Last Song", her most fragile song, was about her expectations toward her lover.

-Iggy Azalea's aspirations and legitimacy notwithstanding, Ignorant Art had been an accelerator for her career.
-Afterwards, she would become the favorite of people like Diplo, who would co-produce her second mixtape TrapGold, and T.I., who would welcome her on his Grand Hustle label.
-A bit later, after a few complications with her contracts, she would release The New Classic, her first album for a major label.
-Meanwhile, Iggy Azalea would place two singles at the top of the American charts, "Fancy", with Charli XCX, and "Problem", with Ariana Grande, which would be the first time for a female rapper.
+Iggy Azalea's legitimacy notwithstanding, Ignorant Art was an accelerator for her career.
+Afterwards, she became the favorite of people like Diplo, who co-produced her second mixtape TrapGold, and T.I., who welcomed her on his Grand Hustle label.
+A bit later, after a few complications with her contracts, she released The New Classic, her first album for a major label.
+Meanwhile, Iggy Azalea placed two singles at the top of the American charts, "Fancy", with Charli XCX, and "Problem", with Ariana Grande, which would be the first time for a female rapper.
 Truth be told, however, the Australian singer wasn't too much of a rapper, by this time.
-A bit like Nicki Minaj, her model, she had significantly refocused her style towards pop, to enlarge her audience.
-She wouldn't be any longer a spokeswoman for the ignorant art of her beginnings.
+A bit like Nicki Minaj, a major influence, she had significantly refocused her style towards pop, to enlarge her audience.
+She wouldn't be any longer a spokeswoman for ignorant art.